Cosmos Redshift 7

 Cosmos Redshift 7 (also known as COSMOS Redshift 7, Galaxy Cosmos Redshift 7, Galaxy CR7 or CR7) is a high-redshift Lyman-alpha emitter galaxy.
 At a redshift z = 6.6, the galaxy is observed as it was about 800 million years after the Big Bang, during the epoch of reionisation.
 With a light travel time of 12.9 billion years, it is one of the oldest, most distant galaxies known.

 CR7 shows some of the expected signatures of Population III stars i.e. the first generation of stars produced during early galaxy formation.
 These signatures were detected in a bright pocket of blue stars; the rest of the galaxy contains redder Population II stars.
+However, recent studies show no evidence for population III stars in CR7.

 Description

 Galaxy Cosmos Redshift 7 contains old Population II (metal-poor) and possibly Population III (stars with extremely poor metallicity), according to astronomers, and is three times brighter than the brightest distant galaxies (redshift, z > 6) detected up to the time of its discovery.